 We hiked down exactly the way we came.
 It was just as beautiful on the way down.
 I felt it was easier to go down Timberline Falls than it had been going up.
 As usual the trail was much busier as we went down, due to it being later in the day.
 My knee was bothering me, and I had forgotten my knee brace, so it was a bit slow going, but doable.
 All in all, even though I didn’t go quite all the way, I would say our hike to Sky Pond, Colorado, even though I didn’t make it all the way, was not only successful but fun and enriching as well.

-To read about the rest of the trip at Rocky Mountains you can follow this link: https://thegenxtravels.com/2019/06/13/our-rocky-mountain-national-park-trip/
+To read about the rest of this trip you can click on Our Rocky Mountain National Park Road Trip

 What to Wear